MichaelRWolf/mobprogrammingrpg/theShortcutAdmiral.md

 1. Driver says "Shortcut Check" when they need shortcut assistance.
 2. Shortcut Admiral immediately provides the correct keystroke information.
-3. If the Shortcut Admiral observes an efficiency opportunity, they may proactively offer: "What I noticed about your approach was [positive observation].
-To make it more efficient, you could use [specific shortcut]."
+3. If the Shortcut Admiral observes an efficiency opportunity, they may proactively offer: "[ACTION] has shortcut [SHORTCUT]" (e.g., "Rename variable has shortcut F2").
-4. Driver accepts the information without argument and attempts to use the suggested shortcut.
+4. Driver accepts the information without argument and attempts to (but is not required to) use the suggested shortcut.

 ## Commitments

 * Say "Shortcut Check" as soon as you realize you need shortcut assistance, regardless of current activity.
-* Provide keystroke information immediately and accurately.
-* Focus only on positive observations and specific improvements.
+* Follow the intent of the Perfection Game: focus on positive observations and specific improvements.
 * Accept keyboard suggestions without argument or defensiveness.
 * Be supportive of anyone using Shortcut Check.
 * Do not shame or punish anyone for not knowing shortcuts.
+* Do not shame or punish anyone for not using shortcuts.
 * Withhold suggestions only if you cannot provide a specific improvement.

 ## Scoring